purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 ## Before you begin

 You can't design a great Teams app without a fundamental understanding of what the app is supposed to do and how you think people will use it.
-Before opening your design tools, make sure you've properly planned your app.
-[INCLUDE LINK TO PLANNING HERE]
+Before opening your design tools, make sure you've properly [planned your app]().

 ## General principles

-A well-designed Microsoft Teams app has the following characteristics:
+A well-designed Teams app has the following characteristics:

 * Promotes collaboration
 * Focuses only on core activities and scenarios
-* Appears either native to Teams or completely distinct (no blending color schemes and controls)
+* Appears either native to Teams or completely distinct (not a blend of color schemes, styles, and controls)
 * Easy to use
 * Inclusive of all backgrounds and abilities
 * Accessible
-* Clear purpose (through app icons and documentation)
+* Has a clear purpose (through expressive app icons and usable documentation)

 ## Creating a cohesive look and feel